pmqs/zipdetails/README.md

 ## Default Output

-By default `zipdetails` will output the details of the zip file in three columns.
+By default `zipdetails` will output the details of each field in the zip file in three columns.

 1. The offset, in hex, to the start of the field relative to the beginning of the file.
 2. The name of the field.
-3. Information about the contents of the field.
+3. Detailed information about the contents of the field.
+The format depends on the type of data:
+    - Numeric Values

-    If the field contains a numeric value it will be displayed in hex.
-Zip files store most numbers in _little-endian_ - the value displayed will have the _little-endian_ encoding removed.
+        If the field contains an 8-bit, 16-bit, 32-bit or 64-bit numeric value, it will be displayed in both decimal and hex -- for example "`42 (0x2A)`".

+        Note that Zip files store most numeric values in _little-endian_ encoding.
+        (there area few rare instances where _big-endian_ is used).
+The value read from the zip file will have the _endian_ encoding removed before being displayed.

         Next, is an optional description of what the value means.

+    - String

+        If the field corresponds to a printable string, it will be output enclosed in single quotes.

+    - Binary Data

+        The term _Binary Data_ is just a catch-all for all other metadata in the zip file.
+This data is displayed as a series of ascii-hex byte values in the same order they are stored in the zip file.

 For example, assuming you have a zip file, `test,zip`, with one entry